Do I need a map or navigation?

 I would also like to travel as light as possible.

 Equipment for safety is indispensable, but food and beverages can be procured at convenience stores and road stations around Lake Biwa.
-You can also have your items delivered to your hotel via courier service.
+You can also have your luggage delivered to your hotel via courier service.

 Are there bikes available for children?